chimera-deploy/Chimera/README.md

 Currently, Chimera supports canary deployments for microservices that run on ECS/Fargate and communicate via App Mesh.
 For monitoring metrics, Chimera uses a Prometheus-configured CloudWatch agent that Chimera must set up before it can perform canary deployments.

-For more information, please see Chimera's official webpage (link).
+For more information, please see [Chimera's official webpage](https://chimera-deploy.dev/).

 ## Installation and Setup

 Chimera is deployed with Docker-Compose.
 Please ensure that both [Docker](https://docs.docker.com/install/) and [Docker-Compose](https://docs.docker.com/compose/install/) are running on your machine.

-To install Chimera, clone *this* repository.
+To install Chimera, clone _this_ repository.
 You can use the following terminal command:

 ```bash
 git clone https://github.com/chimera-deploy/Chimera.git && cd Chimera